ethanli83/ResolveGraphQL/README.md

                 // get all its siblings of the node var collection = context.GetNodeCollection<Human>();

-                // GetOrAddRelation will first check if there is a stored result for the indexer
+                // GetOrAddRelation will first check if there is a stored result for the index function
                 // if the result exist, it will immidately return the stored result.
                 // otherwise, it will create a new NodeCollection with the given loader function var childCollection = collection.GetOrAddRelation(
                     _friendsIndexer,
-                    (indexer) =>
+                    () =>
                     {
                         var humanIds = collection.Select(n => n.Node.HumanId).ToArray();